lehins/tutorials/Haskell/containers/containers.md

 complete source code can be found as a [gist](https://gist.github.com/lehins/8003b8e7cd2e56d4da1c2d75c43f4135).

-Note, that because we are using `toEnum` and `enumFrom`(`..`), we are guaranteed that all states will be unique and in a proper ascending order, thus we are safe to use `Set.fromDistinctAscList` instead of a less efficient `Set.fromList` or `Set.fromAscList`.
+Note, that because we are using `toEnum` and `enumFrom` - (`..`), we are guaranteed that all States will be unique and in a proper ascending order, thus we are safe to use `Set.fromDistinctAscList` instead of a less efficient `Set.fromList` or even `Set.fromAscList`.

 ### Set mathematics